So you have some excellent employees. But will they stay? How do you keep top talent?

 2) It’s a lot of work to find good employees.

-Not even addressing the initially challenge of scoping and selecting potential new candidates–once you’ve chosen those you want to pursue, it can be difficult to secure these individuals.
+Not even addressing the initial challenge of scoping and selecting potential new candidates–once you’ve chosen those you want to pursue, it can be difficult to secure these individuals.
 Good employees are in high demand, and they are by no means easy to lock down.
 As ERE Recruiting Intelligence shares:

 “The Recruiter Sentiment Survey by the MRINetwork has revealed that 83 percent of the surveyed recruiters have realized that the power has now shifted to the candidate.”